 What is Democracy?

 The word ‘Democracy’ is actually derived from Greek origins and essentially means “rule by the people”.
 Democracy in the modern world is a form of government where people have the ultimate authority over how the Nation operates.
-Before elaborating upon the key features of democracy, let’s take a look at its two basic forms: Direct and Representative.

 Direct Democracy is a type of Democracy where people carry out direct discourse among each other on various topics to arrive at a decision based on the majority opinion.
 Every person put forth their opinion in the form of a vote to carry out or stop any law or related action.
 This type of democracy only works in small-sized organizations, being practically impossible with the immense population of a Country.

 Representative Democracy focuses on the principle of people electing their representatives.
 One of the salient features of this type of democracy is that the elected representatives serve the nation on the public’s behalf by taking up various positions of responsibility.
 This form of Democracy is much more viable to be translated into a form of government nationwide.

 Apart from the above-mentioned types of Democracy, different countries have developed their own unique forms of government, incorporating additional features to suit their socio-cultural requirements.
 These may include Two-party system, multiple party systems or indirect methods of representative election.
 Here are the features of Democracy in points:

 - Free, Fair and Frequent Elections

 - No Control on Judiciary

 So, let’s understand the main features of Democracy in detail: